Basic trigonometric Korovkin approximation for fuzzy valued functions of two variables: Approximation via double level Fourier series of fuzzy valued functions

 where

-Now we apply Theorem \ref{thmbasic} to the double fuzzy Fejer operator.
-Since Fejer kernel $\{\phi_m\}$ is a positive kernel, $\{F_{mn}\}$ defines a sequence of fuzzy positive linear operators and there corresponds a sequence of positive linear operators $\{\widetilde{F}_{mn}\}$ such that
+Now we apply Theorem \ref{thmbasic} to the double fuzzy Fej\'{e}r operator.
+Since Fej\'{e}r kernel $\{\phi_m\}$ is a positive kernel, $\{F_{mn}\}$ defines a sequence of {\it fuzzy positive linear} operators and there corresponds a sequence of positive linear operators $\{\widetilde{F}_{mn}\}$ such that

 which satisfies the property \eqref{tilde}.
 Furthermore, since

 we have